cameronw-502/code-louisville-javascript-project/README.md

   - In the important events section, the website will get the current data and calculate the number of days since the event happened.

 ## Extra Features

+When scroll down to the bottom of the homepage.
+There is a button in the left hand corner that says login.
+When you push the button, it will ask you to enter the password "codelouisville".
+It will then navigate to a page with the newletter api listed.